-7059 barium-borosilicate glass is an almost alkali-free technical flat glass from Corning with a good thermal shock resistance.
+7059 barium-borosilicate glass is an almost alkali-free technical flat glass from Corning and features a good thermal shock resistance.
 It has long been the standard of the electronics industry for thin-film circuits, which require special electrical properties.
 7059F glass is fusion drawn into sheets at final thickness, obtaining a flat smooth surface finish directly form the molten glass.
-7059 is slot drawn and is not as smooth as the 7059F.
-Both 7059 glass materials have a low level of alkali which is below 0,3%.
-This is important for many electronic application, because alkali ions are known to lower the performance, reliability and longevity of thin-film devices.
-For further information, please use our information request form.
+7059 is slot drawn and is not as smooth as the 7059F which is fusion drawn.
+Both 7059 glass materials have a low level of alkali which is less than 0,3%.
+This is important for many electronic applications, because alkali ions are known to lower the performance, reliability and longevity of thin-film devices.
+For further technical information, please use our information request form.

 Note: The production of 7059 and 7059F has been discontinued a long time ago.
 We still stock some remaining 7059 material though.
 The direct follow-up glass materials are 1737 and 1737F from Corning.